 I remember before I started my ministry at Grace Community Church, my dad said to me, “I want you to remember a couple of things before you go into the ministry.
 First, the great preachers, the lasting preachers who left their mark on history, taught their people the Word of God.
 Second, they stayed in one place for a long time.”
 These were two sound pieces of wisdom.
 When I first came to Grace Church, most people thought that I would only stay a year or two, because I had been an itinerant communicator to youth groups.
 But in my heart, I knew I wanted to do the two things my dad advised: one was to teach the Bible expositionally, especially to go through the whole New Testament, knowing, secondly, that such a goal would require staying in one place over the long haul.
 I knew that was the only way I could continue to nourish my own soul, affect generations with God’s truth, and manifest integrity of life through long visibility.

 As I look back on over four decades of ministry in the same church, I want to encourage you to embrace a long-term perspective in your church.
 While remaining in the same place may not always be God’s plan, here are ten practical suggestions that may enable you to sustain an enduring ministry.
-(We will look at the first four today, and the remaining six tomorrow.)

 1. Don’t arrive unless you plan to stay